vedi/unity3d-profile/README.md

 1. Have you supplied the correct Client Id (when targeting iOS)?
 1. Did you sign your Unity3d app with keystore file with SHA-1 identical to "CERTIFICATE FINGERPRINT (SHA1)" of your Google+ app?

+## Common Caveats

+### **iOS**

+1. If you are building your app under Windows, you have to have iTunes installed since the SOOMLA postprocessing is expecting a utility that exists in OS X and is installed with iTunes in Windows.

 Contribution
 ---
 SOOMLA appreciates code contributions!
 You are more than welcome to extend the capabilities of SOOMLA.